izelab/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my website about me!"
 ---

-I'm glad you are here.
-I plan to talk about ...
+I am so glad that you have visited my blog.
+Here I will post about me & all of my future projects.
+I plan to make this into a portfolio of all my work.